alramirezca/ATRACKCS/README.md

 3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`, similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
 4. All tracks that do not get updated during the `t` - `t+1` process terminate.
 This assumes that no gap in the track is allowed.

  The algorithm can be adapted to the needs of MCS detection, as it allows parameterization of the brightness temperature and precipitation (optional).
-ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological (short term) and climatological (long term) fields.
+ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological and climatological fields.

 ## Input Data